pavlix98/php-assignment/README.md

 - Pavel Kraus: https://github.com/pavlix98

 Don't forget to invite these accounts to the project/repository at the beginning, so we can look at the code continuously and then adding the reviewer role works.

+Using other tools or libraries like Docker, PHPUnit, formating tools,... is up to you